jdougherty4/test/chapter2.md

 - Data frame
 - list

 A vector can store many elements of data, as long as all the data is the same type.
 In R, a vector can be created with the c() function, which allows you to combine (or **concatinate**) many elements in one.
-For example, c(1,2,3) creates a vector with numbers from 1 to 3.
+For example, c(1,2,3) creates a vector with numbers from 1 to 3, seq(1,3) would give the same result.

 You can also create matrices in R using the matrix() function.
 Try pasting the below code in your Console.